Living in Dubai, UAE: An Expat Guide

 All that said, Dubai doesn’t hand out citizenship, ever.

-So, even if you extend your residence status multiple times and spend decades in Dubai, don’t ever expect to call yourself an Emerati.
+So, even if you extend your residence visa multiple times and spend decades in Dubai, don’t ever expect to call yourself an Emirati.

 What Time of Year Is Best to Live in Dubai?

-Choosing to live in Dubai means choosing to live in a desert.
+Choosing to live in Dubai means choosing to live in the Arabian desert.
 With that comes some extreme temperatures, especially in the summer months.

 You definitely don’t want to be spending time in Dubai from May to September, when temperatures soar and people can just about manage to scurry from air-conditioned car to air-conditioned house.